 Though we do not have a rolling application process, it is always best to apply as early as you can.
 That way, if there are errors, you will still have time to correct them.
 Applications submitted after the deadline will not be accepted.
 Supporting data such as recommendation letters and TOEFL scores should arrive no later than the indicated deadline for the application.
 You will not be informed if your application is submitted late–it simply will not be processed.

-Admissions decisions will be released in early March, 2017.
-Applicants who are admitted into the fall 2017 cohort will begin their program in mid-August, 2016.
+Admissions decisions are released in early March.
+Applicants who are admitted will begin their program in mid-August.